-Stockpiles will be placed in grided cells to manage the geo-referenced locations of where the material was dredged.
-This will prevent mixing of potentially different materials and proper management.
-Each cell will be sampled independently.
-The number of samples collected from each stockpile will depend on stockpile size: larger stockpiles will require more samples (discussed in more detail in Section 3.3.2).
-Each sample will be a composite sample, consisting of several sub-samples.
-The sub-samples will be collected from each stockpile (e.g., on surface, at depth, along the sides), following the procedures outlined in the British Columbia Field Sampling Manual (Appendix B; Government of British Columbia, 2020) and the Guidance Manual for Environmental Site Characterization in Support of Environmental and Human Health Risk Assessment (CCME 2016).
-For example (and as noted in CCME (2106), large stockpiles will be divided into equal volume cells.
-Samples will be a composite of several aliquots from each of these cells within the stockpile.
-The aliquots for a given cell will be combined to form a composite sample which is representative of that cell.
-Composite samples will be sent to an accredited laboratory for analysis.
+The number of samples collected from each barge load will depend on the volume of the barge load.
+Larger volumes will require more samples (discussed in more detail in Section 3.3.2).
+Each sample will be a composite sample consisting of several individual samples.
+The individual samples will be collected from each barge load stockpile (e.g., on surface, at depth, along the sides) following the procedures outlined in the British Columbia Field Sampling Manual (Appendix B of Government of British Columbia 2020) and the Guidance Manual for Environmental Site Characterization in Support of Environmental and Human Health Risk Assessment (CCME 2016).
+Samples will ultimately provide representation of the entire day's stockpile (i.e., one day may have five barge loads deposited, other days may have only one; each barge load may vary in volume depending on production factors and site conditions).
+The composite samples will be sent to an accredited laboratory for analysis.